Well-Being Survey

 Better understand industry trends with the Employee Well-Being Survey.
 Participation helps identify engagement strategies, improve well-being initiatives and control health care costs.

 The Well-Being Survey is a biennial, comprehensive collection of information for children's hospitals to share how they contribute to employees' well-being.
-Whether your organization provides a formal program or single events, the results of the survey offer peer hospitals the chance to better understand industry trends, determine strategies to improve well-being and control health care costs.
+Whether your organization provides a formal program or single events, the results of the survey offer peer hospitals the chance to better understand industry trends and determine strategies to improve well-being and engagement.
 This data is exclusively for CHA member hospitals.

 How it works

 The first submission is the most intensive.
-After a hospital completes the first survey, subsequent surveys are streamlined with a majority of the informational fields pre-populated from the prior survey.
+After a hospital completes the first survey, subsequent surveys are streamlined with most of the informational fields prepopulated from the prior survey.
 Returning hospitals report it takes less than an hour to update, review, and submit updated information.

 Benefits of participation

-• Gain access to one-of-a-kind data for children's hospitals.
+• Gain access to exclusive data for children's hospitals.

 • Strengthen the effectiveness of the data.